espain16/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has the production speed of a fixed layout but uses specific breakpoints for some devices.
+A fully responsive website has the ability to expand and contract to the users needs.
+Uses responsive units so that any person can make changes to their browser and still have a fully functional website.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first is the process of building a website or page from a smaller media query, which can be difficult at times.
+Desktop you start larger and then start designing for the smaller devices afterwards.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The font size 62.5% creates an easier font size standard to then convert px to rem units.The font size is adjusted from the normal 16 px to 10px, makes convert units way easier.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is basically CSS written in a different language that thens compiles it into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing would basically be using parametric mixins because they promote me to think about my ideas before writing my code.
+I sometimes have trouble setting them up properly so I enjoy them because they are challenging.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.